-Occupational environmental dose refers to the radiation dose received in the course of work duties, outside plant buildings, but on the rocky Flats Plant (RFP) site.
+The term occupational environmental dose refers to the radiation dose received in the course of work duties, outside plant buildings, but on the Rocky Flats Plant (RFP) site.
 Internal and external exposures to radionuclides in the outdoor environment are considered separately here in calculating this dose.
 Estimated occupational environmental dose may be utilized when a worker was not monitored adequately to develop a reliable individual dose.